 Advance materials discovery, design, and manufacturing.

 From silicon to plastics to batteries to catalysts, materials have defined the modern age.
 To power the next great technological revolution, Rice is creating new materials with designer properties, from the bottom-up and the top-down.
-With a foundation of world-renowned materials researchers, the new Engineering and Science Building, the Welch Institute for Advanced Materials, Wiess School scientists and transformational investments to support these initiatives, Rice will be the premier 21st century global destination for research in advanced materials.
+With a foundation of world-renowned materials researchers, Wiess School scientists, the new Ralph S. O'Connor Building for Engineering and Science, and transformational investments to support these initiatives, Rice will be the premier 21st century global destination for research in advanced materials.

 Strengthen health, injury prevention and trauma recovery through a new Houston Methodist/Rice University Center for Human Performance and investments in the Department of Kinesiology.